The Highways of North Carolina

 1949 Guilford county

-About 1949, US 29 was given its modern routing between Lexington and Thomasville.
+Also about 1949, US 29 was given its modern routing between Lexington and Thomasville, leaving behind Greensboro St and a lenghty Old US 29.

-In 1952, US 29 was given bypasses of Lexington and Thomasville, leaving behind US 29-A routes.
+In 1952, US 29 was given bypasses of Lexington and Thomasville, leaving behind US 29-A routes (now Grimes Blvd/Main St in Lexington and Lexington Ave/Main St/National Hwy in Thomasville).

 1947 Gen Draft